ProspersMartin/MP-Instagram-Feed-Project/README.md

 # MP-Instagram-Feed-Project

-  The aim of this project was to replicate the layout of an Instagram Post, using only HTML and CSS.
+  The aim of this project was to replicate the layout of an Instagram user account feed, based on the company's design prior to their Spring of 2019 update.

 ## Deployment Instructions (How to Open Project Live)